maennchen/ZipStream-PHP/README.md

 ### Archive Options

-- The class `ZipStream\Option\Archive` has been replaced in favor of named arguments in the `ZipStream\ZipStream` constuctor.
+- The class `ZipStream\Option\Archive` has been replaced in favor of named arguments in the `ZipStream\ZipStream` constructor.
 - The archive options `largeFileSize` & `largeFileMethod` has been removed.
 If you want different `compressionMethods` based on the file size, you'll have to implement this yourself.